GuruMaps/iOSManual/02-features.md

 <img src="/assets/navigation_2.png" width="375" height="667" />

+**Note:** The point on the track is related to the speed and altitude values.

 Route will be shown for **drive** mode by default, but you may choose the appropriate mode for your needs: